 You may be able to apply for a charging order against the debtor’s land and property, which prevents them from selling these assets without repaying the debt from the proceeds.

 This is an extremely popular method of enforcement, as if the final charging order is granted then it turns the debt from an unsecured amount to a secured amount.
+For more information on charging orders, click here.

 A Third-Party Debt Order

 This order allows the creditor to freeze assets in the hands of a third party (such as a bank) so they can be seized for the benefit of the creditor.
 They are a useful application to make if the bank/financial details of the debtor are known and they have the money.
 This order is made without notice, which means the debtor will not know their bank account will be frozen until it has happened.
+If you're unsure when you can make an application for a third-party debt order, or how to obtain one, you can find out here.

 Attachment of Earnings Order